HomeBlogs

 • Many L&D programs fail because they follow outdated role-based models.

 Academic degrees and generic certifications can’t keep up with the evolving needs of AI roles.
-AI engineering requires both formal knowledge and hands-on, real-world experience—something traditional training pipelines don’t offer.
+AI engineering requires both formal knowledge and hands-on, real-world experience, something that traditional training pipelines don’t offer.

 Skills That Matter for AI/ML Teams